JD Vance: The 'hillbilly' Maga loyalist who became vice-president

 Although his campaign was initially slow to get going, it got a kick-start via a $10m (£7.7m) donation from his former boss, Silicon Valley powerbroker Peter Thiel.

 His rhetoric shifted, and he spent less time talking about the failures of hillbillies and more about those of elites, the "woke" and Democrats.
-He began appearing on Fox News but also on fringier political outlets - including the right-wing Newsmax network and niche podcasts and YouTube channels.
+He began appearing on Fox News, but to drum up support, he also popped up on fringier political outlets - including the right-wing Newsmax network and niche podcasts and YouTube channels.

 At one point he told then-Fox News host Tucker Carlson that the United States was being run by "a bunch of childless cat ladies who are miserable at their own lives and the choices that they've made and so they want to make the rest of the country miserable, too."
 Vance later called his remark "dumb" but said he was trying to make the point that "our country has become almost pathologically anti-child".

-The real hurdle stopping him from getting elected to the Senate in increasingly Republican Ohio was his past criticism of Trump.
+However the real hurdle stopping him from getting elected to the Senate was his past criticism of Trump.

 Vance remained a Trump sceptic as late as 2020, according to text messages obtained by the Washington Post.
 Then, he wrote that the president had "thoroughly failed to deliver on his economic populism (excepting a disjointed China policy)".
 And he correctly predicted that Trump would lose the presidency - although he would later endorse false claims that Trump actually beat Joe Biden.

-During the 2022 Senate campaign, Vance apologised for his previous public criticism of Trump and earned an endorsement, pushing him to the top of the Republican field and eventually into Congress.
+Eventually, though, he found himself on a path back to Maga.
+During the 2022 Senate campaign, Vance apologised for his previous public criticism of Trump and earned an endorsement, pushing him to the top of the Republican field and eventually into the Senate.

 Where does he stand on the issues?

-In the Senate he was a reliable conservative vote, backing populist economic policies and emerging as one of the biggest congressional sceptics of aid to Ukraine.
+During his short tenure in the Senate, Vance was a reliable conservative vote, backing populist economic policies and emerging as one of the biggest congressional sceptics of aid to Ukraine - a role he would continue to play in the second Trump administration.

-And he said that American involvement in Ukraine had "no obvious conclusion or even objective that we’re close to getting accomplished".
+At a speech in July 2024 at the National Conservatism Conference, an increasingly influential gathering of right-wing and far-right leaders from around the world, he argued that American involvement in Ukraine had "no obvious conclusion or even objective that we’re close to getting accomplished".

 At the same conference, he said the UK was "not doing so good" because of immigration and claimed that under a Labour government, the country would become the “first truly Islamist country” with a nuclear bomb.